anderhos/attack_to_cve/methodology.md

 3. Secondary Impact

 If one of these categories is not included in the mapping for a particular vulnerability type, use one of the other methods to find the appropriate techniques.
+Use one of the other methods to find the appropriate technique if:
+* One of the technique categories is not included in the mapping for a particular vulnerability type
+* The vulnerability type cannot be identified from the description

 #### Functionality Method